MCP servers

 }Workflow inside a Pane terminal:

-- Agent reads the Linear issue via the
+- Agent reads the Linear issue via MCP.

 - Agent commits and opens a PR with